-Current refinery projects include the “Clean Fuels Project,” which will upgrade and expand the Mina Abdulla and Mina Al-Ahmadi refinery complexes.
-Kuwait National Petroleum Company (KNPC) has awarded the Clean Fuel’s engineering, procurement and contracting (EPC) contracts to three international consortiums.
-U.S. company, Fluor, has been awarded the Mina Abdullah package II contract, worth $3 billion.
+The mega-project “Clean Fuels Project,” which upgraded and expanded the Mina Abdulla and Mina Al-Ahmadi refinery complexes, was completed in 2021.
+Kuwait National Petroleum Company (KNPC) awarded the Clean Fuel’s engineering, procurement and contracting (EPC) contracts to three international consortiums.
+U.S. company, Fluor, was awarded the Mina Abdullah package II contract in 2015, worth $3 billion.
 In addition, KNPC awarded four packages in 2015 to build the country’s fourth refinery, which will produce low-sulfur fuel oil for the country’s power plants.
 These two mega projects, Clean Fuels and the Fourth Refinery, are jointly expected to exceed $30 billion.
 In 2016, the Kuwait Supreme Petroleum Council approved the Al-Zour Oil Complex Project which is expected to cost $30 billion and in the same year a KPC subsidiary “Kuwait Integrated Petrochemical Industries Company – “KIPIC”) was established.
 The company will manage the refinery, petrochemicals and liquified natural gas (LNG) import operations in the Al-Zour complex.
 The complex will be formed by integrating the Al-Zour Refinery (under construction) with the planned Petrochemicals Complex (project cost: $10 billion) and a gas supply facility (project cost: $4 billion).

 U.S. oil companies, manufacturers, and suppliers of oil field equipment have always experienced strong receptivity towards their products in the Kuwaiti market.
 KPC primarily uses American Petroleum Institute standards in their requests for proposals, which benefits U.S. manufacturers and suppliers.
 The Kuwait Oil Company (KOC) also has an aggressive procurement division hungry for U.S. technologies.